Introduction

 How do you play Big Slick in an early position?

-In early position, playing Big Slick usually involves raising to assert control.
-A raise of 2.5 to 4 times the big blind can help eliminate weaker hands and build the pot.
+In early position, playing Big Slick involves raising to assert control.
+Raising 2.5 to 4 times the big blind can help eliminate weaker hands and build the pot.
 However, be prepared to fold if faced with a weighty re-raise, especially from tight players.

 Is Big Slick better than Pocket Aces?